LogicStamp/logicstamp-context/SECURITY.md

 - **Scan trusted codebases only**: The tool reads and processes your source code.
 Only run it on codebases you trust.

+- **Automatic file creation**: The tool automatically creates `context.json` files (one per folder containing components) and a `context_main.json` index file in your project directory when you run `stamp context`.
+Be aware of where these files are created and review them before committing.

+- **Automatic `.gitignore` modifications**: Both `stamp init` and `stamp context` (on first run in interactive mode) will prompt you to add patterns to your `.gitignore` file (or create one if it doesn't exist).
+These patterns are only added if you answer yes.
+Your preference is saved for future runs.
+The following patterns are added:
+  - `context.json`
+  - `context_*.json` (covers `context_main.json` and other context index files)
+  - `*.uif.json`
+  - `logicstamp.manifest.json`
+  - `.logicstamp/`

+  Review these changes to ensure they align with your project's needs.

+- **Automatic `LLM_CONTEXT.md` creation**: Both `stamp init` and `stamp context` (on first run in interactive mode) will prompt you to create an `LLM_CONTEXT.md` file in your project root.
+This file is only created if you answer yes.
+Your preference is saved for future runs.
+Review this file to ensure it contains appropriate information for your project.

 - **Review generated context**: Before sharing `context.json` files, review them to ensure they don't contain sensitive information (API keys, passwords, etc.).

-- **Use `.gitignore`**: Ensure `context.json` files are properly ignored if they contain sensitive information.

 - **Keep dependencies updated**: Regularly update `logicstamp-context` and its dependencies to receive security patches.